uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 # Requirements

+`check consistency of verbiage here and in each assignment part below`

 In this assignment, you will brainstorm a large set of possible tasks and design ideas for your project.
 You will then use contextual inquiry to learn more about your problem and the current practices of your target audience.
 You will draw upon the ideas developed in your brainstorming and the observations made in your contextual inquiry